-Established in 2014, the Georgetown University Program for Regulatory Science & Medicine (PRSM) and the Pharmaceutical Research and Manufacturers of America (PhRMA) Fellowship in Regulatory Science provides fellows with one to two years of specialized training with access to expert faculty and scientists from Georgetown University, PhRMA, the pharmaceutical industry, and the U.S. Food and Drug Administration (FDA).
+The Fellowship in Regulatory Science provides scientific training needed to modernize and improve the way medical products are developed, reviewed, and evaluated.
+Established in 2014, the Georgetown University Fellowship in Regulatory Science provides fellows with one to two years of specialized training with access to expert faculty and scientists from Georgetown University, industry partners, and the U.S. Food and Drug Administration (FDA).

 Regulatory science is an applied scientific discipline that generates and makes use of evidence-based knowledge to inform decision-making about the safety and benefits of medical products, and comprises an emerging, specialized, and interdisciplinary field of biomedical research and education.
 Early in its evolution, the field holds great promise for scholarship, innovation, and application to enhance the safety and effectiveness of medical products and improve public health.

 Ideal candidates will demonstrate a strong interest in regulatory science through their professional and educational backgrounds.
 Candidates should be enthusiastic, self-motivated individuals who are able to articulate a strong interest in regulatory science, and have a deep desire to develop their careers at the intersection of academia, industry and government.
 Specifically, candidates should possess the following qualifications: